 By Shira Kogut on Jun.
 03, 2016

 When we first started JustBeer, we were treated to some wonderful beer tastings.
-I considered myself a pretty knowledgeable person, but when Rob Swiderski from Craft Beer Market introduced himself as a Certified Cicerone, I was like “OMG!
-I don’t know what that means.”
+I considered myself a pretty knowledgeable person, but when Rob Swiderski from Craft Beer Market introduced himself as a Cicerone, I was confused, as I didn’t know what that meant.
 Luckily, he went on to explain that a Cicerone is the Beer World’s equivalent to a Sommelier.
 He led us through tastings, explained the different flavours and qualities of the beers and really opened my eyes to a whole new world.
 It peaked my interest to learn more about the fascinating world of craft beer and Cicerones.

-The word Cicerone is an old English word for a guide on tours, in museums, galleries, archaeological sites or any form of educational guiding.
-It is a choice word because it distances them from the term Beer Sommelier (which many of them do not like) and associates them more with the guidance they provide into the world of beer.
-Like in the wine industry, you cannot just decide you love beer and you are a Cicerone, far from it.
-There are tests and certifications one must pass.
-Currently, there are 3 levels:
+The word ‘Cicerone’ is an old English word for a guide on tours, in museums, galleries, archaeological sites or any form of educational guiding.
+It is a choice word because it distances them from the term ‘Beer Sommelier’ (which many of them do not like) and associates them more with the guidance they provide into the world of beer.
+Unlike in the wine industry, you cannot just decide you love beer and you are a Cicerone.
+To become a Cicerone, there are tests and certifications one must pass.
+Currently, there are 4 levels:

 One of the first women in Canada to become a certified Cicerone was Mirella Amato, author of the book Beerology: Everything You Need To Know To Enjoy Beer… Even More.
 She is also the first non-American to become a Master Cicerone.
 Mirella guides beer tastings around the world and is also a Certified Beer Judge.
 She views her role as Cicerone similar to that of a teacher.
-She explains:

 “My goal with BeerologyTM is not to make beer recommendations based on my taste, but rather to share the tools necessary for each participant to zero in on their own personal favourites.
 I aim to get people excited about beer and point them in the right direction so that they can confidently continue exploring on their own.
-I also like to provide the context for each beer, including historical tidbits as well as anecdotes on brands, breweries and styles.”
+I also like to provide the context for each beer, including historical tidbits as well as anecdotes on brands, breweries and styles.” – Mirella Amato

 “A couple of things I always try to imprint on people when I talk about craft beer: